share020/dl/assignments/mp6/src/part-1/README.md

 | conv8 	|      conv2d     	|       196      	|        3        	|   3   	|    1    	|    1   	| 32x32 	|  32x32 	|

-Use the table above to create a PyTorch model for the generator.
 Unlike the discriminator, ReLU activation functions and batch normalization can be used.
 Use both of these after every layer except `conv8`.
 This last layer is outputting a $32 \times 32$ image with $3$ channels representing the RGB channels.
 This is fake image generating from the $128$ dimensional input noise.
 During training, the real images will be scaled between $-1$ and $1$.
 Therefore, send the output of `conv8` through a hyperbolic tangent function (`tanh`).
 Also, take notice the transposed convolution layers.
 There is a built in PyTorch module for this.

 ## Train the Discriminator without the Generator